nora-kauczor/session-notes/js-and-react/react-nesting.md

 Sometimes you want to return multiple elements from a component function without wrapping them in a `div` or other element.
 You can use a `Fragment` (`<></>` or `<Fragment></Fragment>`) for this.

-This is necessary because React components can only return a single element from a component function.
+This is necessary because <mark>React components can only return a single element from a component function</mark>.

 ```jsx
 function UserList() {